-A scholarship of \$2,000 will be awarded each year to a full-time incoming first-year or returning student who is enrolled in the Politics, History and Economics (PHES) degree program, or secondarily, be enrolled in or have taken courses in Political Science.
+A scholarship of \$2,000 will be awarded each year to a full-time student enrolled in the Politics, History and Economics (PHES) degree program; or secondarily, be enrolled in or have taken courses in Political Science.
 To be eligible students must be from outside Alberta, with a preference given to students from British Columbia.
 They must apply and have an average of 80% or higher on high school entrance marks, or maintain a 3.30 or higher G.P.A., and demonstrate Christian commitment.